 For the other cases the argument is very similar.
 First let one eigenvalue be zero and the other be nonzero.
-For the way we have written the matrix above, it is easiest to let $\lambda$ be zero.
-Then $J_\lambda$ is a $(2^a-1)\times (2^a-1)$ matrix, so the matrix is an array of blocks with $2^{a-1}$ blocks in each row and column, and the sizes of the blocks are $2^{a+1}\times 2^{a+1}$.
-Since $P$ remains the same, while there are fewer blocks, $h$ is still $2^{a+1}$.
-If $\mu$ and $\lambda$ are both zero, then the powers of the block on the diagonal reach zero when $h=2^a-1$, but the other blocks are not zero until $h=2^a$. \end{proof}
+To calculate using the expression for the matrix above, it is easiest to let $\lambda$ be zero.
+Then $J_\lambda$ is a $(2^a-1)\times (2^a-1)$ matrix, so the matrix is an array of blocks with $2^{a}-1$ blocks in each row and column, and the sizes of the blocks are $2^{a+1}\times 2^{a+1}$.
+Since $P$'s size remains the same, while there are fewer blocks, $h$ is still $2^{a+1}$.
+If $\mu$ and $\lambda$ are both zero, then the powers of the block on the diagonal reach zero when $h=2^a-1$, but the other blocks are not zero until $h=2^a$, since the binomial coefficients $\binom{2^a-1}{i}$ are not even. \end{proof}

 This implies \begin{thm} For each nonzero eigenvalue of $T_n$, the largest Jordan block is $2^{a+1}\times 2^{a+1}$ where $2^{a+1}$ is the largest power of 2 that divides $n+1$, if there are any non-zero eigenvalues. \end{thm} This determines the largest power of 2 in the cycle length.
-Additionally, the size of the largest block with $0$ as an eigenvalue, $2^a-1$, determines the longest number of steps before a configuration starts cycling (as the block must fully annihilate before the cycle begins).
+Additionally, the size of the largest block with eigenvalue $0$, $2^a-1$, determines the longest number of steps before a configuration starts cycling (as the blocks with eigenvalue 0 must fully annihilate before the cycle begins).